open-policy-agent/opa/site/examples/docker-authorization/index.md

 EOF
 ```

-The docker-authz-plugin is watching the policy definition file for changes.
+The opa-docker-authz plugin is watching the policy definition file for changes.
 Each time we change the file, the plugin reads the file and sends it to OPA.
 To manually send the policy to OPA, you can use the following API:

 ```shell
 $ curl -X PUT --data-binary @example.rego http://localhost:8181/v1/policies/example_policy